-Heading into volumes 114-117, as usual, I’d say the title pictures are the three most important things happening, and they’re all a bit open-ended:
+Heading into volumes 114-117, as usual, I’d say the title pictures are the three most important things happening.
+They’re all a bit open-ended:

-- Nicole Savoy’s current run of dominance has had her beat all-comers, and she’s now the longest-reigning and most successful champion ever.
-She’s proven herself and her place in SHIMMER history, so now the hunt is on: who can knock her off?
+- Nicole Savoy’s current run of dominance has had her beat all-comers.
+She’s now the longest-reigning and most successful champion ever.
+She’s proven herself and her place in SHIMMER history.
+Now the hunt is on: who can knock her off?

 - Cheerleader Melissa and Mercedes Martinez are huge targets in the tag division.
 As basically the last of the originals, they’re here for tradition and showing these young talents how it’s done.
 But the youths are hungry, so expect a young team to make a good run at the titles and quite possibly win.
 They will defend the titles against Nicole Savoy and Aerial Monroe in the main event of volume 114.

-- Samantha Heights is sidelined with an injury and now may not be able to make the Spring tapings either.
+- Samantha Heights is sidelined with an injury and now may not be able to make the Spring tapings.
 SHIMMER will be crowning an interim Heart of SHIMMER champion.
 Once Heights is back in the ring, we can expect a unification match.

 - Only one match has been announced as yet, but other names listed for the weekend include Rhia O’Reilly, Saraya Knight, Su Yung, Shotzi Blackheart (in her last indy appearances), Jessicka Havok, Allysin Kay, Kimber Lee, Dust, Delmi Exo, Ashley Vox, Marti Belle, Priscilla Kelly, Charli Evans, Kris Statlander, Willow Nightingale, Skylar, Davienne, Solo Darling, Nevaeh, Brittany Blake, and more.